 Most important to know of course: how to get to Vlieland?
 Good question which is easy to answer: take the frequent ferry from Harlingen to Vlieland.
 The ferry company Rederij Doeksen offers a regular connection between the mainland and the Frisian Islands.
 After 1,5 hours on a comfortable ferry for max.
 950 passengers equipped with a restaurant, space for children and an observation deck, the sound of the ferry’s horn marks the arrival on Vlieland.
 Find here the price list for the transfer.
 On our way back with the afternoon ferry, we were able to enjoy an incredible view over the islands accompanied by Seagulls.

-Our Dutch Island Vlieland Autumn Weekend
+Our Tips for your Gay Travels to the Dutch Island Vlieland in Autumn

 Karl & Daan.